jsmolka/blog/content/posts/progress-report-5/index.md

 }
 ```

 In the end, this whole section could also be titled "premature optimization".
-Implementing efficient bit iteration had a minuscule performance impact on two of many processor instructions, and the overall performance impact was barely, if at all, noticeable.
+Implementing efficient bit iteration had a minuscule performance impact on two of many processor instructions and the overall performance impact was barely, if at all, noticeable.
 However, it was fun to think about.

 ## Emscripten
 At some point during the last months, porting the emulator to WebAssembly crossed my mind and hooked me for some days.
 Reading through the [emscripten](https://emscripten.org/index.html) documentation made me realize that there wasn't much left to do to port an SDL2-based application to WebAssembly.
-I had to remove some platform-specific code, which is always a good thing, and add a modified `main` function.
+I had to remove some platform-specific code, which is always a good thing and add a modified `main` function.
 Compiling isn't much different compared to Linux and macOS, which were working fine already.

 The included filesystem API is a nice abstraction around the fact that browsers don't have access to the filesystem without special permission by the user.
 It allows placing data in a buffer and then accessing it like a normal file from within the C++ code.